 Parenthood brings many worries and one of these, is where your baby measures on the baby growth chart.

-Luckily, in most situations children grow at their own pace and develop according to their own predetermined body composition.
+Luckily, in most situations, children grow at their own pace and develop according to their own predetermined body composition.

-Mothers who are breastfeeding often have even more anxiety about the growth of their babies than their formula feeding counterparts.
+Mothers who are breastfeeding often have even more anxiety about the growth of their babies than their formula-feeding counterparts.
 This is because, when breastfeeding, it is harder to tell exactly how much milk your child is taking in.

-There are parents on both side of the spectrum who worry that their child is putting on too much or not enough weight, but there is a large range of normal on the baby growth curve.
+There are parents on both side of the spectrum who worry that their child is putting on too much or not enough weight, but there is a broad range of normal on the baby growth curve.

-It is important to remember when comparing your child’s growth to a growth chart, that these charts are often developed for formula fed babies, and breastfed babies usually average into different baby growth percentiles.
+It is important to remember when comparing your child’s growth to a growth chart, that these charts are often developed for formula-fed babies, and breastfed babies usually average into different baby growth percentiles.

 A baby growth percentile simply tells you in an average sample of 100 children, where your child fits in.
-Breastfed babies often gain weight faster than formula fed babies in the first few months and then taper off after the first year.
+Breastfed babies often gain weight faster than formula-fed babies in the first few months and then taper off after the first year.
 Can you overfeed a breastfed baby?
 Read more here.

 A baby growth chart can be a great way to keep an eye on your child’s development, but as long as your baby doubles his or her birth weight by six months and triples it by one year, there is no reason to worry.
-It is important to remember that premature babies often put on weight slower than full-term infants, and there is a special premature baby growth chart that parents can use in those situations.
+It is important to remember those premature babies often put on weight slower than full-term infants, and there is a particular premature baby growth chart that parents can use in those situations.

 Weight is not the only thing that is shown on baby growth charts.
 Height and baby's head growth is also checked and compared at each well-child visit.
-While height is not normally watched as closely as weight, keeping track can give reassurance if the growth of the baby does not match the normal growth of a baby on the chart.
+While height is not normally watched as closely as weight, keeping track can give reassurance if the growth of the baby does not match the average growth of a baby on the chart.
 If the baby growth calculator shows that the child is larger or smaller than average, but his weight and height are proportional, the parents can put their worries to rest.